 Who Should Apply

-- Curious, open and collaborative
+- Curious, open, and collaborative

-Tuition is on us.
+Thanks to the generous support of The Barr Foundation, tuition is on us.
 All tuition, including the cost of lodging, food, local transportation and program fees ($8,000) is completely underwritten.

 Fellows are responsible for their transportation to and from the two in-person events.